zxphyrx/highway/app/views/overview/faq.md

 #### What's the likelyhood of my project getting approved?

 High!
 We're estimating around 95% projects will get approved when reviewed.
-Our mission is for teenagers to build cool projects!
+Our mission is for teenagers to build cool projects, and we want to maximize that!

 **What we check for when reviewing:**